rip-space/CTL/README.md

 ### Text Outputs

-To show text on the screen, type this:
+To show text on the screen.

 ```
 text Your text here